 Starting your job search

-Looking for a new job can be a struggle, even for the most confident of individuals.
-It is important to not jump in to applying for anything and everything, but to take time and look on a regular basis.
+It is important to not jump into applying for anything and everything, but to take time and look on a regular basis, the best place to start is online or contact your local recruitment agency (we are always here to help!)

-You do not need to of been in a managerial role to state this quality, you can write about when you motivated others to achieve the same goal even if this is not related to a work position and is linked to your hobby or interest.
+You don’t need to have been in a managerial role to state this quality, you can write about when you motivated others to achieve the same goal, even if this is not related to a work position and is linked to your hobby or interest.

 Time management is an important skill for any role, this specifically proves you can work to deadlines – but also that you are able to complete tasks in the most time-effective way,

 This skill is carried across through all industries and job roles.

 Prioritising your workload is essential if you want to get anything done, on time and to a high standard.
 Showing this skill on a CV would show the interviewee that you are able to successfully prioritise your workload to a deadline to achieve the necessary outcomes.

 Think about times (not necessarily whilst at work) where your ability to listen well resulted in a positive outcome –you are great at following instructions.